Alief Independent School District: Governance

 The district offers prekindergarten to children meeting set criteria.
 To qualify for enrollment in a prekindergarten program, children must be 4 years old by the district's cut-off date.
 Children also must be either unable to speak or comprehend English or come from families which have a household income at or below the subsistence level as defined by the State Board of Education.
 Students between the ages of 5 years old and 21 may attend kindergarten through twelfth grade in the district.
 In addition, students who are between the ages of 21 and 26 may attend high school in the district to complete their high school diploma requirements.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $10,678,843,000.
 The maintenance tax rate was $0.113 and the bond tax rate was $0.022 per $100 of appraised valuation.

+As of the 2022-23 school year, the appraised valuation of property in the district was $212,366,606.
+The maintenance tax rate was $0.9561 and the total operating financial sources for bonds and assets were $80,981,948.

-Academic achievement
+Academic achievement and recognitions

 In 2011, the school district was rated "recognized" by the Texas Education Agency.
 Thirty-five percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).